foodsafetylab/PintoReyes-2024-SCRM/README.md

 ## Usage - SCRM
 ### Setup
 This app was developed and initialized in R 4.3.3 using Shiny.
-The packages which are required to run this app include: parallel, lhs, mc2d, bslib, bsicons, shiny, shinyalert, shinyjs, shinyWidgets, DT, beepr
+The packages which are required to run this app include: parallel, lhs, mc2d, bslib, bsicons, shiny, shinyalert, shinyjs, shinyWidgets, DT, and beepr

 ### Running
 Below describes how to run the SCRM base code.
 You will need to access the files in the SCRM folder of this GitHub.